mhantsch/maxtend/BACKGROUND.md

 #### Windows

+From Windows 11 onwards, the Colemak layout is available out of the box.
+Just select it as your keyboard layout in the language options for your language(s).

-This requires installation of an additional [Colemak keyboard layout](https://colemak.com/Windows).
+For versions up to and including Windows 10, this requires installation of an additional [Colemak keyboard layout](https://colemak.com/Windows).
 I recommend [a version that remaps Caps Lock to Backspace](https://forum.colemak.com/topic/1621-colemak-for-windows-with-capslock-to-backspace/).

-On Windows 10 or later, install the ‘en’ version, not the ‘co’ version.
+On Windows 10, install the ‘en’ version, not the ‘co’ version.
 It will remap the CapsLock to backspace, and install a generic Colemak layout (including AltGr layer for multilingual characters).
 After installation, make sure you configure the Colemak keyboard in the Language options for your language, and then select it in the language toolbar.

 ![image](https://github.com/mhantsch/maxtend/assets/591785/0d160419-8be4-4351-b54d-f350c7eb4ae9)
 ![image](https://github.com/mhantsch/maxtend/assets/591785/ddbcd435-5e2e-489a-9d0b-fbe39b8a3378)